Funerals the Co-op way

 We’ve been carbon neutral since 2011

-We’ve helped protect the world’s forests by using FSC® (Forest Stewardship Council®) certified wood in the production of our coffins
+We’ve helped take care of the world’s forests by using FSC® certified (FSC® C008811) and other controlled materials in the production of our coffins

 Fully guaranteed funeral plans